 Lead Independent Director Independent Director Executive Director Non-Executive Director Has sufficient authority to lead the Board in cases where management has clear conflict of interest.
-Serves as an intermediary between the Chairman and the other directors when Holds no interests or relationships with China Bank, the controlling shareholders, or the Management that would influence his decisions or interfere with his exercise of independent interests.
+Serves as an intermediary between the Chairman and the other directors when necessary Holds no interests or relationships with China Bank, the controlling shareholders, or the Management that would influence his decisions or interfere with his exercise of independent judgment, among others.
 Has executive responsibility of day-to-day operations of a part or the whole of the organization Has no executive responsibility and does not perform any work related to the operations of the corporation.
-Provides objective judgment independent of necessary judgment, among others. management.
-Convenes and chairs Also a non-executive directorProvides objective Challenges and monitors management's delivery of strategy within the risk and meeting of the independent directors and/or non- executive directors without judgment independent of management governance structure agreed by the board the presence of the executive directors Oversees management performance, including prevention of conflict of interest and to balance competing demands of the corporation Has oversight responsibility for the Bank's internal control and effectiveness of the risk management system
+Provides objective judgment independent of management.
+Also a non-executive director Convenes and chairs meeting of the independent directors and/or non- executive directors without the presence of the executive directors Also a non-executive director Provides objective judgment independent of management Oversees management performance, including prevention of conflict of interest and to balance competing demands of the corporation Challenges and monitors management's delivery of strategy within the risk and governance structure agreed by the board Has oversight responsibility for the Bank's internal control and effectiveness of the risk management system